 - Sept 22: Moved to Saarbrücken, Germany to start position at MPI-SWS!!

 - July 22: 🎉 Awarded funding by DFG for a NeuroAI Research Unit of 7 PIs that will study how knowledge is organized at different levels of abstraction in both brains and machines.
 Read more about the projects and current open positios here: ARENA.

 Publications and PreprintsML venues Neuro venues Cogsci venues Preprints

-Training language models for deeper understanding improves brain alignment
+Training language models to summarize narratives improves brain alignment

 K.L.
 Aw and M. Toneva

 ICLR 2023 Top 25% notable paper (Spotlight) [abs] [pdf]